-At this point you know if the boat has sprung a leak.
-If so, get right on VHF-16 and hail the USCG; get the "rescue starts now" clock ticking asap.
-You have everyone in life jackets and you know if you will be helped by time or not.
-This should have taken you less than one minute.
+So, at this point, you know if the boat has sprung a leak (if so, get right on VHF-16 and hail the USCG; get the "rescue starts now" clock ticking asap); you have everyone in life jackets and you know if you will be helped by time or not.
+This should have taken you less than 1 minute.
 If the hull isn't leaking, try backing away the way you came in.
 Increase throttle moderately and keep turning the wheel back and forth, port to starboard and back again.
 Why?
 Well, to some degree, it is like rocking a car in the snow.
 Sand and boats can get into a very powerful embrace caused by suction of the wet sand and a smooth surface of a boat's hull.
-Secondly, and perhaps more importantly, you are sending sand from the stern directly forward - increasing the "hump" that you have to float over.
+But, secondly and perhaps more importantly, you are sending sand from the stern directly forward - increasing the "hump" that you have to float over.
 By turning the wheel, you'll break the suction and spread the sand around.
-Be conscious of what is behind you because if you suddenly break free, you don't want to go flying into a busy seaway.

-Assuming this is working, it is quite possible that you will find yourself making progress when the wheel is more to one side than the other.
-Once you see the stern making more way down one exit path than the other, make that your new centering path.
-In short, don't waste time and fuel trying to back down a path that isn't getting you anywhere - but don't fail to sway the helm back and forth down your new exit path or you may fill it with sand and ruin your escape.
+Be conscious of what is behind you because, if you suddenly break free, you don't want to go flying into a busy seaway.
+Assuming this is working, it is quite possible that you will find yourself making more progress when the wheel is to one side or the other.
+Once you see the stern making more way down one exit path then the other, make that your new centering path.
+In short, don't waste time and fuel trying to back down a path that isn't getting you anywhere - but don't fail to sway the helm back and forth down your new exit path or you may fill it with sand and ruin your escape...
 Most times, this will get you out.
+If it does, unless you got out pretty quickly and easily, I would head for the marina and get a hose on that engine and start to wash out the sand.
+I'd also have somebody look at the running gear.
+A small nick in a prop can do a lot of damage to an engine's "innards" because the running gear is no longer balanced.
+At a minimum, get the boat somewhere where you can get a water hose on the engine and flush it - with the engine OFF.
+If there is sand in there, don't grind it out of your engine.
+Wash it out.